loicbs/iot-hub-device-simulator/README.md

 ### Prerequisites

 #### DotNet Core
-This projetc use DotNet core 3.1, you can download the SDK on [this page](https://dotnet.microsoft.com/download).
+This project use DotNet core 3.1, you can download the SDK on [this page](https://dotnet.microsoft.com/download).

 #### OpenWeather API key
 The device simulator uses the [OpenWeather API](https://openweathermap.org/api) to send real weather data.
 Therefore, you must [create a free account](https://home.openweathermap.org/users/sign_up) on this platform and get an API key.